crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 15. The [FullScreenActivityAsync](FullScreenActivityAsync.java) sample demonstrates how to enter and exit fullscreen, include:
+### 15. The [XWalkViewWithFullScreenActivityAsync](XWalkViewWithFullScreenActivityAsync.java) sample demonstrates how to enter and exit fullscreen, include:

 * XWalkView can enter and exit fullscreen